 Earning a Clinical Nutrition Degree: Answers to the Top Five Questions

 With emerging research proving the connection between nutrient intake and function, and job growth at a projected 11 percent, choosing to pursue a master's degree in Applied Clinical Nutrition is an excellent choice for your future.
-At New York Chiropractic College, we get asked many questions regarding the industry, job outlook, and program we offer.
+At Northeast College of Health Sciences, we get asked many questions regarding the industry, job outlook, and program we offer.
 We wanted to share answers to our five most frequently asked questions to help you decide if pursuing a career in nutrition is right for you.

 1. What Is A Nutritionist?

 A nutritionist uses whole-food nutrition as the primary means of reaching and maintaining optimal health and perfect form.
 After graduation from our M.S. in Applied Clinical Nutrition (MSACN) program, you will most likely be working in hospitals; government agencies, nursing and residential care facilities, outpatient care centers; or private practices.
 Regardless of the professional placement, clinical nutritionists focus their efforts on creating personalized prevention and treatment programs through diet, exercise, and supplementation recommendations.

 2.How Long Does It Take To Earn A Master's In Clinical Nutrition?

 When pursuing a master's degree, it's important to consider each program's length and flexibility.
 At Northeast you can become an expert in science-based, whole-food approaches to optimal health by earning your M.S. in Applied Clinical Nutrition in as little as two years.
 Our program is offered 100 percent online to support optimal life, work, and studies balance.